Lufu251/CMake-Default/README.md

 # CMake-Default
-A basic CMake template for Windows
+A basic CMake template for Windows.